-- Finally, weave the yarn back and forth through the holes, crossing over the center of the form as often as possible.
+- Finally, build that hand eye coordination and weave the yarn back and forth through the holes, crossing over the center of the form as often as possible.

 - *When you are weaving, do not visibly let the yarn cross over the area in between the ears.
 Weave the ears somewhat separately but also incorporate them too.
 You can go in and out of holes ore than once.